aws-amplify/docs/docs/console/console.md

 disableTOC: true
 ---

-The Amplify Console is an AWS service that acts as the control center for your full-stack app deployments inside AWS.
+The Amplify Console is accessible within the AWS console and  acts as the control center for your full-stack app deployments.
 From the Amplify Console, set up continuous deployment and hosting, create an app backend in the admin UI, and manage full-stack environments.

 ## Get started

- Access two services from the Amplify Console - Amplify Hosting and Admin UI.
+Access the following tools and services from the Amplify Console: Amplify Hosting, Admin UI

 <amplify-responsive-grid columns="2" class="margin-top-lg margin-bottom-lg">
       <docs-card external url="https://docs.aws.amazon.com/amplify/latest/userguide/welcome.html" class="border-radius" container-tag="amplify-external-link">